dhargitai/lattixiq/docs/frontend-spec.md

 ### **The Step-by-Step Journey:**

-1. **Learning the Concept:** The user is taken to the `Learn Screen`, which provides a concise, actionable summary of the current mental model or cognitive bias.
+1. **Learning the Concept:** The user is taken to the `Learn Screen`, which provides an immersive "Crystallize & Apply" learning experience that moves from abstract understanding to concrete, personalized application through 8 structured content sections.
 2. **Creating the Plan:** After reading, the user proceeds to the `Plan Screen`.
 Here, they create a concrete "If-Then" plan or "Spotting Mission".
 On this same screen, they can set their global preference for a daily reminder, including the specific time.
 They save the entire plan and reminder setting with a single action.
 3. **Taking Offline Action:** The user closes the app to apply their plan in the real world.
 If enabled, the Notification Service will send them a reminder at their chosen time, using their own words to prompt them.
 4. **Returning to Reflect:** When the user re-opens the app and navigates to the active step, the system's state persistence logic recognizes a plan has been saved.
 It takes the user directly to the `Reflect Screen`.